 - Recruitment of clinical champion: A successful collaboration begins with a clinical champion from the community who has the passion, skills, and experience to lead the effort.
 This individual must be a well-respected clinical leader within the state or region.
 For example, a University of Michigan researcher who is well known in Michigan and across the nation leads the bariatric surgery CQI.
-He was offered the position after approaching Blue Cross leaders about applying his experiences using a registry at Dartmouth to the Michigan market.
-In some cases, Blue Cross has found it difficult to find an appropriate clinical champion.
+He was offered the position after approaching BCBSM leaders about applying his experiences using a registry at Dartmouth to the Michigan market.
+In some cases, BCBSM has found it difficult to find an appropriate clinical champion for the role of project director.
 For example, it took a while to identify and recruit someone deemed appropriate to lead the effort in joint replacement; recently a junior faculty member at the University of Michigan with significant enthusiasm and motivation has taken on this role.

-- Collaborative dialogue with champion: Once a champion has been identified, program leaders at Blue Cross engage in a collaborative dialogue with this individual, explaining the Blue Cross approach and reviewing the essential elements of a CQI.
+- Collaborative dialogue with champion: Once a clinical champion has been identified, program leaders at BCBSM/BCN engage in a collaborative dialogue with this individual, explaining the BCBSM/BCN approach and reviewing the essential elements of a CQI.
 This process includes sharing sample proposals from current projects and providing resources and tools related to setting up the initiative, including an organizational structure, budget, and estimates of its potential impact on quality and costs.

 - Program leader review of proposal outline: The clinical leader submits a brief (one- or two-page) outline that describes the key elements of the proposed CQI.
-Blue Cross program leaders review this outline and, assuming it has the potential to generate significant improvement, work iteratively with the clinical leader to flesh out a more comprehensive proposal.
-By the time it has been fully developed, Blue Cross program leaders have effectively vetted (and fully support) the proposal.
+BCBSM/BCN program leaders review this outline and, assuming it has the potential to generate significant improvement, work iteratively with the clinical leader to flesh out a more comprehensive proposal.
+By the time it has been fully developed, BCBSM/BCN program leaders have effectively vetted (and fully support) the proposal.

-- Formal review and approval: A broader committee at Blue Cross reviews the comprehensive proposal and decides whether to fund it.
+- Formal review and approval: A broader committee at BCBSM/BCN reviews the comprehensive proposal and decides whether to fund it.
 In the majority of cases, the careful vetting and iterative development process described above leads to approval.

-- Provider-led launch and operation: After formal approval, Blue Cross plays a supporting role, primarily by funding the work of the CQI and providing administrative support and guidance during its development and implementation.
-The clinical leader works in collaboration with peers in the community (many of whom he/she already knows and/or has contacted during the proposal-writing process) to recruit participants and set up the coordinating center, registry, committees, and other key program elements.
+- Provider-led launch and operation: After formal approval, BCBSM/BCN plays a supporting role, primarily by funding the work of the CQI and providing administrative support and guidance during its development and implementation.
+Clinical leaders work in collaboration with peers in the community (many of whom they already know or have contacted during the proposal-writing process) to recruit participants and set up the coordinating center, registry, committees, and other key program elements.

 Resources Used and Skills Needed

-- Staffing: The program requires dedicated staff at Blue Cross Blue Shield of Michigan, the coordinating centers, and participating hospitals, as outlined below:
+- Staffing: The program requires dedicated staff at BCBSM, the coordinating centers, and participating hospitals, as outlined below:

-- Blue Cross: Blue Cross Blue Shield of Michigan has two physicians who serve as part-time “champions” of the program, along with a full-time program manager who supervises a staff of five full-time employees responsible for supporting the 18 CQIs.
+- BCBSM: BCBSM has three physicians who serve as part-time champions of the program, along with a full-time program manager who supervises a staff of six full-time employees responsible for supporting the 20 CQIs.
 Support includes assisting in development of new CQIs, recruiting participants, collecting data, administering reward payments, and supporting the coordinating centers in their effort to ensure the active engagement of participants.
-In addition, the Blue Cross Blue Shield of Michigan clinical leads work closely with the CQI program directors to optimize the effectiveness and impact of the programs.
+In addition, BCBSM clinical leads work closely with the CQI project directors to optimize the effectiveness and impact of the programs.

 - Coordinating centers: As noted, each CQI has its own coordinating center.
-Each center is run by the physician champion (typically a practicing physician), who generally spends about a quarter of his/her time on the initiative.
+Centers are run by physician champions (typically practicing physicians), who generally spend about a quarter of their time on the initiative.
 Centers also employ between five and eight full-time staff, typically made up of a project manager (usually a nurse), clinical epidemiologist, biostatistician, data analyst, data auditor/quality improvement expert (also generally a nurse), and information technology staff.

 - Participating providers: As part of the participation agreement, hospitals commit to having three individuals participate (e.g., in meetings, data submission, etc.), including a clinical champion, administrative leader, and data coordinator.
-Most participating hospitals dedicate at least 0.5 full-time equivalents (FTEs) to data collection and coordination, with a few larger hospitals needing as many as 3 FTEs.
+Most participating hospitals and providers dedicate at least a 0.5 full-time equivalent (FTE) to data collection and coordination, with a few larger hospitals needing as many as 3 FTEs.
 In addition, hospital-based quality improvement staff may participate in CQIs as part of their regular duties.

-- Costs: In fiscal 2012, Blue Cross Blue Shield of Michigan will invest roughly $36 million in the 18 ongoing collaborations, not including the P4P payments.
+- Costs: In fiscal 2012, BCBSM invested roughly $36 million in the 18 ongoing collaborations, not including the P4P payments.
 The annual cost of each of these CQIs ranges from roughly $1 to $5 million.